 Unfortunately, because most of us spent decades to only “accumulate wealth”, you may not be prepared to handle wealth.
 There was a Chinese saying “it is difficult to conquer a country, but it is more difficult to protect the country.”
 It happens countless times that people who are in Wealth Preservation stage made one bad financial decision and turned back to the Wealth Accumulation stage, if not worse.

 If I tell you that investing is simple, you probably won’t believe me.

 But let’s think about it, if you can do rocket science, manipulate human cells which our eyes cannot even see, build skyscrapers or send men to the moon, why can’t we do investing?

-Investing seems difficult because most of us were trained to work within our own fields, but not to invest.
-If we can spare the same amount of time and energy of working into investments, we can achieve extraordinary result.
+Investing seems difficult because most of us were trained to work in our own fields, but not to invest.
+If we can spare the same amount of time and energy of working into investments, we can achieve an extraordinary result.

 That sounds great, but that is not the reality.

 Most people have NO interest in investing

 People talk about investment because they associate investing with making money.
 But just like any other profession, investing requires you to put in blood, sweat and tears.